 The annual budget and related appropriations are prepared using the modified accrual basis of accounting in conformity with accounting principles generally accepted in the United States except for RTA capital expenditures and capital grants to Service Boards.
 The RTA capital expenditures and capital grants to Service Boards are budgeted on a project basis, which normally exceeds one year, and debt service payments, which are budgeted as transfers from the general fund.
 Budgets for RTA capital expenditures and capital grants to Service Boards that extend beyond one year are presented in the first year of the grants and represent the total amounts awarded.
 In addition, for the sales tax agency fund, additions and deletions are treated as revenues and expenditures.
 All appropriations lapse at year-end.
-There were several amendments to the 2008 budget.
-The 2008 budget (Ordinance 2007-63) was last revised on December 18, 2008 (Ordinance 2008-81).
-This ordinance amended the 2008 RTA budget and the budgets of the CTA, Metra, and Pace.
+There were several amendments to the 2009 budget.
+The 2009 budget (Ordinance 2008-83) was last revised on May 20, 2010 (Ordinance 2010-42).
+This ordinance amended the 2009 budget for ADA Paratransit service.

 Although appropriations are adopted for individual line items, the legal level of control (i.e., the level at which appropriation transfers or expenditures in excess of appropriated amounts require RTA Board approval) is restricted to total appropriations/expenditures and total administration appropriations/expenditures.
 Management has the authority to exceed any line item appropriation without Board approval, provided it does not exceed the total appropriations/expenditures and the total administration appropriations/expenditures.
-It is the policy of the RTA to fund the budgets of the Service Boards up to the amount appropriated in the annual Budget Ordinance.
+It is generally the policy of the RTA (ordinance 91-9) to fund the budgets of the Service Boards up to the amount appropriated in the annual Budget Ordinance.
+However, unfavorable economic conditions created the need to waive, for purposes of the adoption of the 2009 budget and 2010-2011 financial plan, the provision of the RTA funding policy adopted by Ordinance 98-15 that requires that the RTA annual budget and two-year financial plan show a year-end unreserved and undesignated fund balance equal to 5% of the RTA general fund by no later than the end of the three-year planning period.
+This waiver removed the ability of the RTA to fund the operating budgets of the Service Boards at the levels established in the operating budget marks.
 The Service Boards shall maintain all financial records and shall prepare all financial statements and reports, including quarterly and annual reports required under the Act, in accordance with the following provisions:

-- The first source of funds to be credited against the budgeted funding amount is from 85% sales tax receipts; - The second source of funds to be credited against the budgeted funding amount is from PTF receipts; and - The third source of funds credited against the budgeted funding amount is from RTA 15% sales tax receipts and other discretionary receipts.
+• The first source of funds to be credited against the budgeted funding amount is from 85% sales tax receipts;

+- The second source of funds to be credited against the budgeted funding amount is from PTF receipts; and - The third source of funds credited against the budgeted funding amount is from RTA 15% sales tax receipts and other discretionary receipts.